Condensation

 As black spot mould is a surface mould the following steps will be required in certain circumstances to treat and re decorate the affected area:-

-• Mould growth should be washed down with a mixture of 1 part bleach to 5 parts water.
-This should be done every day over a 5 day period.
-It is normal for staining to remain after this process so don't be alarmed if staining remains.
+- Mould growth can be washed down using any proprietary mould removers on the market with clear directions for their use.
+This should be done everyday for a 5 day period.
+It is normal for staining to remain after the process so don't be alarmed if staining remains

 More Information